apache/hawq-docs/admin/startstop.md

 Use the `hawq start cluster` command to start a HAWQ system that has already been initialized by the `hawq init cluster` command, but has been stopped by the `hawq stop cluster` command.
 The `hawq start cluster` command starts HAWQ by starting all the segments on the HAWQ cluster. `hawq start cluster` orchestrates this process and performs the process in parallel.

 You can also use the `hawq start master` command to start only the HAWQ master, without segment nodes, then add these later, using `hawq start segment`.
-If you want HAWQ to ignore hosts that fail ssh validation, use the hawq start `--ignore_bad_hosts` option.
+If you want HAWQ to ignore hosts that fail ssh validation, use the hawq start `--ignore-bad-hosts` option.

 -   Run `hawq start cluster` on the master host to start a HAWQ system: